Best Vanilla Cake Recipe With Oil

 Baking scares many and I am quite aware of that fact.
-This is further emboldened by the fact that many people buy microwave oven with the intent of baking but end up using it as a food warmer.
-Often it takes them a single failed try or maybe two to turn away from baking.
-However, this is very important to recognize the fact that it takes more than two trials to understand the working of your oven.
+This is further emboldened by the fact that many people buy an oven with the intent of baking but end up using it as a food warmer!

 Science Behind Cake Baking: Basic Science